adam-rumpf/social-transit-network-analysis/README.md

 * `log_merge(log_in1, log_in2, log_out)`: Accepts file paths to two existing solution logs and an output file path.
 Merges the two input logs into a single output log by combining all entries.
 * `feasibility_update(log_in, user_cost, log_out)`: Accepts file paths to a solution log file, user cost data file, and an output file path.
 Reads the initial user cost, percentage increase, and user cost component weights from the user cost file and uses it to re-evaluate the feasibility of all solution log entries.
 * `solution_expand(log_in, log_out, elements)`: Accepts file pths to an existing solution log file and an output file, as well as a number of elements.
 Generates a copy of the solution log with the specified number of `0`'s appended to the solution vectors.
 For use in converting an initial solution log into one usable by the express route version.

+## Solution Analysis

+This is part of the main C++ program for analyzing the main solution algorithm outputs.
+Basic statistics are compiled for the solution log, and the final solution is processed to show which elements have changed by the most.